jyanagi/illumio_terraform_demo/README.md

 ## Requirements:
 - A Linux shell (if using Windows, you can load WSLv2)
+- SSH Keys generated using `ssh-keygen` command to populate ~/.ssh/ directory
 - Terraform
 - AWS CLI with credentials to AWS environment (ref.
 README.md in `aws` directory)